Regret-Optimal Federated Transfer Learning for Kernel Regression with Applications in American Option Pricing: Conclusion

 \section{Conclusion}

-In this work we presented a regret-optimal algorithm for federated transfer learning based on finite-rank kernel ridge-regressors (fKRR).
+In this work we presented a regret-optimal algorithm for federated transfer learning based on pre-trained models where only the last linear layer is fine-tuned.
 Besides the theoretical properties of this algorithm, we also provided experiments demonstrating the transfer learning capabilities of our method in the context of American option pricing.

-One possible future research direction is to apply our transfer learning method to real world datasets, where the similarity between the datasets is a priori not easy to quantify.
-From the theoretical side we would like to extend our method to regression models that do not necessarily permit a closed-form solution.
+From the theoretical side, we would like to extend our method in future work to regression models that do not necessarily permit a closed-form solution.

-\acks{AK acknowledges financial support from an NSERC Discovery Grant No.\ RGPIN-2023-04482 and their McMaster Startup Funds.
-MG acknowledges support from an NSERC Discovery Grant No.\ RGPIN-2013-276671.}